decaporg/decap-cms/README.md

 The Netlify CMS exposes an `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
 The available methods are:

 * **registerPreviewStyle** Register a custom stylesheet to use on the preview pane.
-* **regsiterPreviewTemplate** Registers a template for a collection.
+* **registerPreviewTemplate** Registers a template for a collection.
 * **registerWidget** lets you register a custom widget.
 * **registerEditorComponent** lets you add a block component to the Markdown editor

 **Writing React Components inline**

-Both regsiterPreviewTemplate and registerWidget requires you to provide a React component.
+Both registerPreviewTemplate and registerWidget requires you to provide a React component.
 If you have a build process in place for your project, it is possible to integrate webpack and Babel for a complete React build flow.

 Although possible, it may be cumbersome or even impractical to add a React build phase.
 For this reason, Netlify CMS exposes two React constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).